 What I loved About Wash U in St. Louis

 Washington University in—St. Louis?
 Sometimes I see a puzzled expression cross the face of a stranger when I finish saying the name of my alma mater.
-But to me, Washington University IN St. Louis makes perfect sense.
-After all, my undergraduate experience at Wash U was shaped by the school community and the city surrounding it.
+But to me, Wash U St. Louis makes perfect sense.
+After all, my undergraduate experience at Wash U St. Louis was shaped by the school community and the city surrounding it.
 I would not change one thing.

 A Midwest Sensibility

 When you visit Wash U, you will immediately notice the beautiful buildings and the idyllic quad.
 But second, and perhaps most importantly, you will notice how nice everyone is.
 The school culture of Wash U St. Louis centers around a Midwest sensibility that values warmth and friendliness.